swt30/thesis/chapters/01-introduction/01-introduction.md

 The internal structure of a planet is not well-constrained by its mass and radius alone.^[@Rogers2010] However, we know that we can obtain some compositional constraints from observations of the planet and its host star.
-Above, we mentioned works by @Sotin2007 and @Madhusudhan2012a, who used host star information in this way.
+Above, I mentioned works by @Sotin2007 and @Madhusudhan2012a, who used host star information in this way.
 @Dorn2015 also used probabilistic models, incorporating the host star chemical abundances, to conclude that "uncertainties on mass, radius, and stellar abundance constraints appear to be equally important."
 @Grasset2009 indicated the need for good radius measurements, especially for dry silicate-rich planets for which numerical models can provide radius estimates to precisions of less than 5 per cent.
 @Unterborn2015 used a mineral physics toolkit to perform a sensitivity analysis for rocky super-Earths, concluding that the mass--radius relationship is most strongly altered by the core radius and the presence of light elements in the core.